Being Your Horse’s Advocate Won’t Change The World, But It Will Change Your Horse’s World!

-The Horse’s Advocate is about understanding what makes a horse work and then adapting that correctly so they can thrive in the human world they now live.
-Using 50 years of working with horses, veterinary training with 40 years in practice and learning from cutting-edge research, this website is an effort to reconstruct and update the horse owner’s manual in a way that all horse owners in the world can understand it.
+The Horse’s Advocate is about understanding what makes a horse work and then adapting that correctly so they can thrive in their current human world.
+Using 50 years of working with horses, veterinary training with 40 years in practice, and learning from cutting-edge research, this website is an effort to reconstruct and update the horse owner’s manual so that all horse owners worldwide can understand it.
 It is a constant and never-ending process of learning for all of us.

 Articles, images, videos, and podcasts fill the topics.
 Everything you need to know is organized and accessible right now.
-No gimmicks, nothing to buy.
-Bookmark it and return to it often as a resource to launch a further study on your own.
+No gimmicks and nothing to buy.
+Bookmark it and return to it often as a resource to launch a further study.

 How Can A Website Help My Horses?

 This website started as a two-year project of taking many pictures daily at the farms I visited.
-Developing them, organizing them, adding descriptions and uploading them to my Facebook page as “BarnPics™” became an obsession.
-People around the world looked forward to my travels in images, and I found myself taking pictures of not just the scenes but the details of the farms and horses.
-These images included gate latches, manure pits, ceilings, stalls and more with the farms.
-It also included injuries, coat colors, diseases, parasite control and more with the horses.
+Developing them, organizing them, adding descriptions, and uploading them to my Facebook page as “BarnPics™” became an obsession.
+People around the world looked forward to my travels in images, and I found myself taking pictures of the scenes and the details of the farms and horses.
+These images included gate latches, manure pits, ceilings, stalls, and more with the farms.
+It also included injuries, coat colors, diseases, parasite control, and more with the horses.
 Soon I had a catalog of thousands of pictures organized into groups.